IvyStreeter/Introduction-to-RNA-Seq/Lecture01:Intro/Lecture01.md

 3. BaseCalling

 ##### **1. Sample Collection and Preparation**
-DNA from your sample of interested is isolated and purified.
-This DNA is then sheared to a certain size, the product of interest is amplified and processed, then sequencing adaptors are ligated (small fragments of DNA that are used to bind the molecules of interest on to the flowcell).
+Nucleic acids from your sample of interested is isolated and purified.
+RNA is then sheared to a certain size, the product of interest is amplified and processed to cDNA, then sequencing adaptors are ligated (small fragments of DNA that are used to bind the molecules of interest on to the flowcell).

 ##### **2. Amplification**
 The sample can be amplified in either single-end or paired-end sequencing.